Cross-Domain Car Detection Model with Integrated Convolutional Block Attention Mechanism: Conclusion

 \section{Conclusion}

 Based on our experiments and results, we can conclude that our proposed cross-domain car detection model is effective in improving target detection accuracy in the target domain.
-Our model includes several novelties, such as a complete cross-domain target detection framework, an unpair target domain picture generation module with an integrated convolutional attention mechanism, the use of Generalized Intersection over Union (GIOU) as the loss function of the target detection framework, a target detection model with an integrated two-head Convolutional Block Attention Module, and an effective data enhancement method.
+CDMA includes several novelties, such as a complete cross-domain target detection framework, an unpair target domain picture generation module with an integrated convolutional attention mechanism, the use of Generalized Intersection over Union (GIOU) as the loss function of the target detection framework, a target detection model with an integrated two-head Convolutional Block Attention Module, and an effective data enhancement method.

-Our experimental results showed that the performance of the cross-domain vehicle target detection model improved by 40\% over the model without our framework.
-Our improvements also had a significant impact on cross-domain vehicle recognition.
-By fine-tuning the target detector using the image generator in the target domain based on source domain training, we achieved high-accuracy cross-domain target detection in the absence of the target domain.
+Our experimental results showed that our framework, which incorporates convolutional attention mechanisms designed to enhance the model's focus on the car headlights feature, significantly improved the performance of the cross-domain vehicle target detection model by 40\% compared to the model without our framework.
+Furthermore, our approach had a significant impact on cross-domain vehicle recognition.
+By fine-tuning the target detector using the image generator in the target domain based on source domain training, we achieved high-accuracy cross-domain target detection even in the absence of the target domain.

 Regarding future research directions, our approach can be extended to other domains, such as pedestrian detection or object detection in other scenarios.
 Future research can explore the effectiveness of our approach in these domains and further improve the accuracy of cross-domain target detection.
 Additionally, while our approach achieved high-accuracy cross-domain target detection in the absence of the target domain, it still requires labelled source data.
 Future research can explore the use of unsupervised domain adaptation techniques to further reduce the reliance on labelled data and improve the scalability of our approach.
 Furthermore, future research can explore the use of other generative models and investigate their effectiveness in cross-domain target detection.
 Lastly, while our approach achieved significant improvements in cross-domain target detection, there is still room for further improvement.
 Future research can explore the use of other attention mechanisms or loss functions to further enhance the detection efficiency of the car detector in the target domain.